-1. Assemble the Cup Assemblies as illustrated below and in the drawing on page 24.
+1. Assemble the Cup Assemblies as illustrated below and in the drawing.
 The brass weight is an optional piece for simulating an overburden pressure applied to the swelling core sample.

-2. Assemble the Main Assemblies as depicted below and in the drawing on page 26.
-Adjust the height of the head assembly such that there is a small gap (approximately 5 mm) between the bottom of the nut on the spindle and the body of the LVDT without a wafer inserted into the cup assembly.
+2. Assemble the Main Assemblies as depicted below.
+Adjust the height of the head assembly such that there is a small gap (approximately 5 mm) between the bottom of the nut on the spindle and the body of the LVDT without a wafer inserted into the cup assembly

 - 3. Connect the transducer cables to the LVDTs and then plug them into the Swell Meter box. - 4.
 Plug the magnetic stirrers into the electrical receptacles located on the back of the unit.

-Tip These cables can be run under the Swell Meter box for a neater appearance.
+These cables can be run under the Swell Meter box for a neater appearance. - 5.
+Insert the thermocouples into the cup assemblies and plug them into the front of the Swell Meter box.

-- 5. Insert the thermocouples into the cup assemblies and plug them into the front of the Swell Meter box. - 6.
-Ensure that the "POWER" switches (located on the back of the Swell Meter) are in the "OFF" position and make the necessary electrical connections in accordance to local codes.
+- 6. Ensure that the "POWER" switches (located on the back of the Swell Meter) are in the "OFF" position and make the necessary electrical connections in accordance to local codes.
 Ensure that the unit is grounded. - 7.
-Make sure the computer is securely mounted to the back of the monitor. - 8.
-Connect all the necessary cables to the appropriate ports.
-The computer connects to the Swell Meter via the supplied USB cable.
+Connect the laptop to the Swell Meter with the supplied USB cable.